resoursea/api/README.md

 	// Starting de HTTP server
 	log.Println("Starting the service on http://localhost:8080/")
-	if err := http.ListenAndServe(":8080", route); err != nil {
+	if err := http.ListenAndServe(":8080", router); err != nil {
 		log.Fatalln(err)
 	}
 }
 ~~~

-Then run your server:
+Then run your new service:

 ~~~
 go run main.go
 ~~~

-You will have a new REST service listening on `http://localhost:8080/`.

-To GET your new Resource, open any browser and type `http://localhost:8080/resource`.
+Now you have a new REST service runnig, to *GET* your new `HelloWorld` Resource, open any browser and type `http://localhost:8080/helloworld`.

 ## REST and Resources

-REST is a set of architectural principles for design web services with a focus on Resources, including how they are addressed and transferred through the HTTP protocol for a wide range of clients written in different languages​​.
+REST is a set of architectural principles for design web services with a focus on Resources, including how they are addressed and transferred through the HTTP protocol.

-However, there were no current tool on the market that allows a level of abstraction that allows you to focus only on the resources, until now.
-With this tool you focus only on resources and how they are served and the tool takes care of routes your resources and inject the required resources to process the request.
+With this tool you can focus only on resources and how it behaves,  the tool takes care of routes your resources and inject the required dependencies to process the each request.

 ## The Resource Tree